zackisbell/Notes/Dev-Log.md

 - **1-3-2025** Changed the language to Scottish Gaelic

 #### Future Plans
-[x] Change the browser tab description to "Zoogle Home Page" instead of "Google Home Page" [] Make the search work, except the results are always about me [] Make the I'm Feeling Lucky Work by sending you to my portfolio
+-[x] Change the browser tab description to "Zoogle Home Page" instead of "Google Home Page" -[] Make the search work, except the results are always about me -[] Make the I'm Feeling Lucky Work by sending you to my portfolio